Delegation vs Outsourcing vs Hiring (How to Choose the Right Model at Each Revenue Stage)

 The Executive Summary

-Founders and operators between $70K–$120K/month quietly leak $10K–$45K/year by confusing delegation, outsourcing, and hiring; matching the right type of help to each task turns support costs into a 5–8X ROI.
+Founders and operators between $70K–$120K/month quietly leak $10K–$45K/year by confusing delegation, outsourcing, and hiring; matching help type to task flips support spend into real leverage.

-Who this is for: Founder-led agencies, consultants, and service businesses around $70K–$120K/month who feel overextended, keep “buying help,” and still end up fixing work at midnight while support costs climb.
+Who this is for: Founder-led agencies, consultants, and service businesses around $70K–$120K/month who keep “buying help” yet still fix work at midnight while support costs climb.

-The Delegation vs Outsourcing vs Hiring Problem: Treating all help as “delegation” left Yuki at $73K/month wasting $45,600/year on agency-priced repetitive work and redoing 120 hours of low-quality output, while Finn at $86K/month turned the same workload into a 530% monthly ROI by splitting tasks across delegation, outsourcing, and hiring.
+The Delegation vs Outsourcing vs Hiring Problem: Treating all help as “delegation” turned Yuki at $73K/month into a $45,600/year leak, while Finn at $86K/month used all three approaches and pulled a 530% monthly return from the same workload.

-What changes if you apply it: You stop paying agency rates for VA work, stop hiring full-time for 5–20 hour tasks, and instead replicate Finn’s structure—delegating 65 hours/month of admin for $1,500, outsourcing $24,900/year of specialized projects, and hiring sales for an 840% monthly return.
+What changes if you apply it: You stop paying agency rates for VA work or hiring full-time for 5–20 hour tasks and instead copy Finn’s mix of delegation, outsourcing, and a targeted hire.

-Time to implement: Expect 45–60 minutes to inventory and categorize tasks, 30–60 minutes to run the decision matrix and ROI calculations, and 30–90 days to reallocate work so your calendar, support spend, and results match the right mix of delegation, outsourcing, and hires.
+Time to implement: Expect 45–60 minutes to map tasks, 30–60 minutes to run the decision logic and ROI math, and 30–90 days to reassign work across delegation, outsourcing, and hires.

 Written by Nour Boustani for high five-figure to low six-figure founders and operators who want real leverage from support spend instead of expensive helpers that still leave them overloaded.